marrow/mongo/guide/documents.md

 locale = String(default='en-CA-u-tz-cator-cu-CAD', assign=True)
 ```

-Introduced here is `required`, indicating that when generating the *validation document* for this document to ensure this field always has a value.
+Introduced on the `username` attribute is `required`, indicating that when generating the *validation document* for this document to ensure this field always has a value.
 This validation is not currently performed application-side.
 Also notable is the use of `assign` on a string field; this will assign the default value during instantiation.
 Then we have a different type of field:

 ```python
 age = Number()